lino-framework/book/docs/dev/lets/step3.rst

 Step 3 : Filtering
 ==========================

+In this step we will add end-user filtering using simple parameter fields.

+The :term:`grid window` with our products now has a new |gear| button in its toolbar.
+Clicking on this button toggles an additional panel, the parameter panel, to expand or collapse.

 - We add a new database model "Category"
 - We add some database fields (delivery_unit, price)
 - We add more demo data so that there is something to filter
-- We add end-user filtering using simple parameter fields

 To activate the code of this step in your contributor environment::